 We all know the obvious differences between our teeth and hair.
 Teeth are hard, while hair is soft and flexible.
-They’re similar in that they both contain dead cells.
+People often wonder if hair or teeth are made of dead cells.
 Once hair grows past the skin’s surface, its cells are no longer living.
 Tooth enamel does not contain any living cells and cannot repair or regenerate itself.

 But teeth and hair have more similarities than you think.
 Let’s review what they’re made of!